William Eaton (soldier): Tunis (1799–1803)

 Jack Kelly, of the Pittsburgh Post-Gazette, wrote in the a 2009 article, Kill The Pirates, that Thomas Jefferson favored an international military intervention to the payment of tribute.
 Kelly said that Jefferson was unable to convince Europe to take such a course.
 When he became president of the United States, in 1801, he refused to pay tribute to Tripoli.
 The Atlantic Monthly (1860), called the belief that the United States was the first to refuse tribute to the Barbary pirates a "patriotic delusion".
 The article, flouting what it called "the popular view" of events said, "The money question between the President and the pasha was simply one of amount".
 It went on to say that Jefferson was motivated in his actions toward Tripoli by pressure from powerful merchants.
-The pasha of Tripoli, Yusef Caramelli (sometimes referred to as Caramelli or Karamanli), responded to the lack of payment by declaring war on the United States.
+The pasha of Tripoli, Yusef Karamanli (sometimes referred to as Karamanli or Karamanli), responded to the lack of payment by declaring war on the United States.

-Tunis was the closest neighbor to Tripoli and the deposed pasha of Tripoli, Hamet Caramelli, was exiled there.
-He was, in fact, the elder brother of the reigning pasha, Yusuf Caramelli.
-William Eaton devised a plan in which the United States would support the restoration of Hamet Caramelli as pasha thereby creating fear of the U.S. within the rest of the Muslim world.
+Tunis was the closest neighbor to Tripoli and the deposed pasha of Tripoli, Hamet Karamanli, was exiled there.
+He was, in fact, the elder brother of the reigning pasha, Yusuf Karamanli.
+William Eaton devised a plan in which the United States would support the restoration of Hamet Karamanli as pasha thereby creating fear of the U.S. within the rest of the Muslim world.
 He borrowed $22,000 to support the plan, but at this point did not receive the backing of the U.S. government.
 While the demands for tribute from the bey of Tunis continued, Eaton refused to convey the demands to the United States.
 He requested that he be recalled, as he felt he could no longer negotiate with the bey.
 In addition, a U.S. fleet, under the command of Commodore Richard Morris, had recently captured a Tunisian vessel that was headed for Tripoli.
 Morris came ashore in Tunis to visit Eaton and was arrested for Eaton's debt of $22,000.
 Eaton borrowed the money to pay the debt from the French Consul-General.
 At that point the bey ordered him to leave Tunis, which he did in the company of Morris.
-Hamet Caramelli, having failed at his attempt to regain Tripoli, fled to Egypt.
+Hamet Karamanli, having failed at his attempt to regain Tripoli, fled to Egypt.